zedapp/zed/app/manual/webfs.md

 WebFS
 =====

-WebFS is a super simple protocol that Caelum uses to communicate with a remote (or local) server.
+WebFS is a super simple protocol that Zed uses to communicate with a remote (or local) server.
 You can think of it as a super simplified version of WebDAV.
 It is designed to be minimal and easy to implement.